Him188/kotlin-jvm-blocking-bridge/BridgeFeatures.md

 }
 ```

-IntelliJ plugin will add a inlay hint of `@JvmBlcokingBridge` onto the functions that is going to have blocking bridges generated.
+IntelliJ plugin will add an inlay hint of `@JvmBlockingBridge` onto the functions that is going to have blocking bridges generated.

 ### Enable for module